delapuente/presentations/README.md

  * Comparison between CPS and classical style
  * Current use of CPS
  * Problems using CPS (The Pyramid of DOOM)
- * Non-blocking programming
+ * Non-blocking programming.
- * Coordinating async functions (flatting the Pyramid of DOOM)
+ * The presentation is a simple approach to specific way of handling progressive web pages through various methods of CPS .